 After age 30, the density of your bones begins to diminish.
 As a result, your bones become more fragile and are more likely to break, especially in old age.
 Also, joints are affected by changes in cartilage and in connective tissue.
 Thus, in some people, the surfaces of the joint do not slide as well over each other as they used to.
 This process may lead to osteoarthritis.

 So the lesson you need to learn is that enough calcium must be ingested as early as possible.
 What is the best choice for supplementation?
-Let’s have a look at the following dietary ways to boost your intake.

 1. Foods that provide calcium

 Dairy products that are rich in calcium are ideal sources, and the absorption and utilization rate are far greater than with other foods.
 Dairy products are also rich in high-quality protein, vitamin A, and other nutrients that are critical to bone health.
 It is recommended to drink 300g of milk a day.
 If you are uncomfortable with milk, you can choose yogurt or cheese, but you need to pay attention to the salt content.

 Green vegetables are high in calcium, and good quality sources include shepherd’s purse, mustard greens, amaranth, small rapeseed, Chinese cabbage, broccoli, turnips, and edamame.
 One hundred grams of green amaranth contains 187 mg of calcium, which is higher than milk, but the absorption rate is relatively poor.

 Beans are also a good source of calcium.
 Fresh edamame and dried beans, such as soybeans, black beans, and soy products, contain useful amounts for the body.
 Gypsum or calcium-containing brine is added during the traditional process of making tofu, dried tofu, and other soy products.